xcp-ng/xcp-ng-org/docs/troubleshooting/installation-upgrade.md

 # Installation and upgrade

-(Where "upgrade" here designates an upgrade using the installation ISO)
+Upgrade here designates an upgrade using the installation ISO

 ## If the installer starts booting up then crashes or hangs